-TURBIDITY 3-STATIONS PERFORMANCE & SUMMARY EVALUATION: During the historical simulation period, turbidity at the Holland Cut station exceeded compliance values (12 NTU) for brief periods of time due to resuspended sediment from wind events.
+TURBIDITY 3-STATIONS PERFORMANCE & SUMMARY EVALUATION: During the historical period, turbidity was below compliance values (12 NTU) at two of the three compliance locations: at Holland Cut, the turbidity went above the compliance value periodically in December and January almost certainly due to wind events.
 Turbidity is forecasted to remain below compliance values at Holland Cut and Victoria Canal.
-Model results indicate turbid water from the Sacramento River will affect Prisoner Point, the northernmost compliance location, increasing it above compliance values for a few days in late January and early February.
-However, observed CDEC data for that time period show turbidities that are just below compliance values.
+Turbid water from the Sacramento River is predicted to affect Prisoner Point, the northernmost compliance location, increasing it above compliance values for several days in late January and early February.